Mgla96/ssh-watcher/README.md

 Currently, `ssh-watcher` supports only the `AMD64` architecture, although binaries for other architectures can be built in the future.
 The binary to run ssh-watcher can be found under the `Assets` section of a release.
 To programmatically download the binary, follow the instructions below:

 Downloading latest version of ssh-watcher.
-To download the latest version, you need `curl` and `jq` installed on your system.
+To download the latest version with the provided command, you need `curl` and `jq` installed on your system.

 ```bash
 curl -L $(curl -s https://api.github.com/repos/Mgla96/ssh-watcher/releases/latest | \